-If your research interests relate to the objectives of our journal we want to invite you to publish with us.
+If your research interests relate to our journal's objectives, we want to invite you to publish with us.
 We seek manuscripts about practical information on physiological, pharmacological, psychological, and pathological forces that impact children.
 All our published papers are high-quality and double-blinded peer-reviewed.
 Manuscripts supported by NIH will be submitted for PubMed selected citations.
-The journal charges only Article Processing/ Publishing (APC) fee.
+The journal charges only an Article Processing/ Publishing (APC) fee.
 No submission fee is needed.
 If authors experience financial hardship, he/she could ask for APC viewer during the time of submission.
 We hope that you will consider our journal for your next publication.

-Our authors need to strongly adhere to the Ethical principal of publications:
+Our authors need to adhere to the Ethical principle of publications strongly:

-* Authors may be asked to provide the raw data in connection with a paper for editorial review and should be prepared to provide public access to such data.
+* Authors may be asked to provide the raw data connected with a paper for editorial review and should be prepared to provide public access to such data.

 * An author should not, in general, publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Elsevier does not view the following uses of a work as prior publication: publication in the form of an abstract; publication as an academic thesis; publication as an electronic preprint.
+SPPH, LLC does not view the following uses of a work as prior publication: publication in the form of an abstract; publication as an academic thesis; publication as an electronic preprint.
 Note: some society-owned titles and journals that operate double-blind review have different policies on prior publication.
-Information on prior publication is included within each Elsevier journal’s guide for authors.
+Information on prior publication is included within each SciencePower Publishing House, LLC journal’s guide for authors.